hftbattle/documentation/en/local_pack/run_strategy.md

 ## Strategy starting

-Two ways to start a strategy are described in this section:
+There are two ways to to start the strategy:

 - [Start from command line interface](#command_line)
 - [Start from CLion](#clion)

-We are going to use **user_strategy** as the strategy and the folder name of the strategy.
+We are going to use **user_strategy** as the strategy and its folder name.
 Read [this](add_strategy.md) section to find out more on how to create new strategies.

 ### Starting from a command line interface {#command_line}

-To start from a command line interface you must:
+To start from a command line interface you should:

 - **compile all existing strategies**: